MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-microsoft-managed-tenant-key.md

 To rekey, you can either create a new key and instruct Azure Information Protection to use this new key.
 Or, when you already have more than one key that can be used for Azure Information Protection, you can select a different key to become your tenant key.

 The last example is applicable if you have migrated from Active Directory Rights Management Services (AD RMS).
-In this scenario, you will have at least two Microsoft-managed keys for your tenant.
+In this scenario, you have at least two Microsoft-managed keys for your tenant.
 One key, or more, is the key or keys that you imported from AD RMS.
 You will also have the default key that was automatically created for your Azure Information Protection tenant.

 To select a different key to be your active tenant key for Azure Information Protection, use the [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) cmdlet from the AADRM module.
 To help you identify which key to use, use the [Get-AadrmKeys](/powershell/module/aadrm/get-aadrmkeys) cmdlet.

 To create a new Microsoft-managed key, [contact Microsoft Support](../get-started/information-support.md#to-contact-microsoft-support) to open an **Azure Information Protection support case with a request to create a new, Microsoft-managed key for your tenant**.
-You must prove you are an administrator for your Azure Information Protection tenant, and understand that this process will take several days to confirm.
-Standard support charges apply; creating a new Microsoft-managed key for Azure Information Protection is a not a free-of-charge support service.
+You must prove you are an administrator for your Azure Information Protection tenant, and understand that this process takes several days to confirm.
+Standard support charges apply; creating a new Microsoft-managed key for Azure Information Protection is not a free-of-charge support service.

 To change your key topology to be customer-managed (BYOK), see [Implementing your Azure Information Protection tenant key](../plan-design/plan-implement-tenant-key.md#implementing-your-azure-information-protection-tenant-key).